 Yes!
 Support for WebGL and WebGPU will be maintained side by side for the foreseeable future.

 You can refer to this page for detailed information on browser support.

-All the demos code is available on Github so that you could compare both the webgl and webgpu versions and notice there are currently no differences beside the initialization.
-We will try to keep it this way :-)
+All demo code is available on Github, so you can compare both the WebGL and WebGPU versions and take notice that there are currently no differences beside initialization.
+We will try to keep it this way. :-)